ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 ## Scope of a service instance
 {: #service_scope}

-Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances and toolchains are deprecated.
-You can no longer create Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances.
-As of 14 January 2022, you cannot create new toolchains within Cloud Foundry orgs.
-You can create new toolchains in resource groups.
-On 28 February 2022, all toolchains within Cloud Foundry orgs that did not contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service were deleted.
-As of 15 August 2022, all toolchains within Cloud Foundry orgs that contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service will be deleted.
-Before this date, you can use the [toolchain migration wizard](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains) to migrate existing toolchains from Cloud Foundry orgs to resource groups.
-{: deprecated}

-You must have a {{site.data.keyword.contdelivery_short}} [service instance](https://cloud.ibm.com/catalog/services/continuous-delivery){: external} to create and use DevOps toolchains that include the {{site.data.keyword.deliverypipeline}}, {{site.data.keyword.gitrepos}}, {{site.data.keyword.DRA_short}}, and Eclipse Orion {{site.data.keyword.webide}} tool integrations.
-A service instance might belong to either a [resource group](/docs/services/account?topic=account-rgs) or to an {{site.data.keyword.Bluemix_notm}} organization (org).
-The {{site.data.keyword.contdelivery_short}} service instance in a specific region and resource group or org meters and governs your usage of all of the toolchains in the same region and resource group or org.
+You must have a {{site.data.keyword.contdelivery_short}} [service instance](https://cloud.ibm.com/catalog/services/continuous-delivery){: external} to create and use DevOps toolchains that include the {{site.data.keyword.deliverypipeline}}, {{site.data.keyword.gitrepos}}, and {{site.data.keyword.DRA_short}} tool integrations.
+A service instance belongs to a [resource group](/docs/services/account?topic=account-rgs).
+The {{site.data.keyword.contdelivery_short}} service instance in a specific region and resource group meters and governs your usage of all of the toolchains in the same region and resource group.

-You can create *new* instances of the {{site.data.keyword.contdelivery_short}} service only in resource groups.
-If you are missing a {{site.data.keyword.contdelivery_short}} service for an org that contains toolchains, you can migrate the toolchains to a resource group that has an instance of the {{site.data.keyword.contdelivery_short}} service.
-For more information about migrating toolchains, see [Migrating toolchains to a resource group](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains).

 You can have only one Lite service per account.
-It is recommended that you use the Professional plan if you want to work with toolchains in multiple orgs or resource groups, or within multiple regions.
+It is recommended that you use the Professional plan if you want to work with toolchains in multiple resource groups, or within multiple regions.
 {: tip}

 ## Authorized users